-The MBTI has four factors that help describe an individual's creative style, 1) where you draw your energy, 2) how you gather information about the world, 3) how you prefer to make decisions, and 4) how you organize your life.
-12 The War College offers a very informative and entertaining lecture by a noted MBTI expert that illustrates the profile archetypes, but more importantly, it provides insights on how individuals approach creativity. stereotypical USAWC student with an ESTJ or ISTJ profile, (typically, greater than 50% of War College students, as discussed earlier) may feel that s/he is not that creative but rather, an efficient problem solver.
+The MBTI has four factors that help describe an individual's creative style: 1) where you draw your energy, 2) how you gather information about the world, 3) how you prefer to make decisions, and 4) how you organize your life.
+14 The USAWC offers a very informative and entertaining lecture by a noted MBTI expert that illustrates the profile archetypes, but more importantly, it provides insights on how individuals approach creativity. stereotypical USAWC student with an ESTJ or ISTJ profile, (typically, greater than 50% of USAWC students, as discussed earlier) may feel that s/he is not that creative but rather, an efficient problem solver.

 presents the "Z-Problem Kroeger Solving Model" (Figure 3) suggesting that individuals in groups can use their multiple profiles to effectively solve problems.
-The Sensors of the group look at facts and details.
-The Intuitives can employ their imagination brainstorm to alternatives.
-The Thinkers excel at objective analysis and consideration of consequences.
+15 The Sensors of the group look at facts and Intuitives details. can employ their imagination brainstorm various to alternatives.
+Thinkers excel at objective analysis and consideration of consequences.
 In conjunction, the Feelers can evaluate with their unique insight how the proposed solution may affect others.
 In the end, all of these preferences bring a unique and valuable perspective to the problem-solving process.
 It is the strategic leader's role to integrate these multiple perspectives so that the better decisions are made for the organization.